naoto-aoki-fy/ruby27_snap/README.md

    `ruby27.snap` file or extracted directory already exist, those steps are skipped.
    Required packages are installed only when missing, so `apt-get update` and `apt-get install` are skipped if everything is already present.
-2. Source `env.sh` to update the environment variables for your shell.
+2. Source `activate.sh` to update the environment variables for your shell.
+   When you are done using this Ruby environment, source `deactivate.sh` to restore your previous settings.

 These scripts are experimental and assume a Linux environment with Snap and `squashfs-tools` available.